crisperdue/prooftoys-site/content/tech-notes.md

 variable, in a part that looks like `{v. "body"}`, `v` is left alone and not changed in that part of the statement.

-Second, if the _replacement_ term being substituted for `v` contains any occurrences of `v`, that is not a problem, but any part of the statement that binds `v` -- again, `{v. "body"}`, must have the variable `v` renamed to a name that does not appear in the replacement term.
+Second, if the _replacement term_ contains any free variables, those variables must remain free after the substitution.
+This is always achievable, and Prooftoys ensures it by automatically renaming bound variables in the original statement as needed.

 ## Inference